-Our survey identified service reliability as being the most significant driver of customer satisfaction, but other factors such as delivery timing, pick up/drop options and value for money are also crucial.
+Our survey identified value for money as being the most significant driver of customer satisfaction, but other factors such as delivery timing, pick-up & drop-off options and reliability are also crucial.

 Providing a reliable service is of the utmost importance regardless of what industry your business is in, but particularly so when your business is all about delivering items in a timely fashion.
-More than a third (37%) of survey respondents told us they have previously couriered an item that was not delivered.
+More than a third of survey respondents (35%) told us that they have previously sent an item that was not delivered.
 Just getting an item from A to B is the minimum requirement of courier services, but our ratings show some are more reliable than others.
-Only Toll rated five stars on reliability.
+DHL, FedEx, StarTrack Couriers and Toll all scored five stars for reliability, with Couriers Please and Fastway rated four stars, while Australia Post and TNT were rated three stars.

 The pick-up will likely be the paying customer’s only face-to-face contact with their courier, so it needs to go well.
 This means turning up promptly and portraying a professional image.
 Good customer service can go a long way.
-You may also want your courier service to offer flexible pick up and drop off options, such as being able to leave parcels at another address, retail store or post office.
-Almost a quarter of respondents to our survey (24%) have used a courier-owned locker as a delivery option.
-The industry seems to be becoming more diversified in this regard, but for now Toll was the only courier to score five stars for its pick up/drop off options.
+You may also want your courier service to offer flexible pick up and drop off options, such as being able to leave parcels at another address, retail store or local post office.
+A quarter of respondents to our survey (25%) have used a courier-owned locker as a delivery option.
+The industry seems to be becoming more diversified in this regard, but for now DHL Express and StarTrack Couriers were the only couriers to score five stars, while FedEx, Couriers Please, Fastway, Toll and Australia Post were all rated four stars, with TNT the only three-star rating.

 Being able to track your order once it leaves the safety of your business has become an important part of the overall courier service experience.
-A courier company that doesn’t offer some form of tracking is well behind the times.
-But the tracking also needs to be accurate and reliable.
-For tracking services, Toll once again came out on top with five stars.
+A courier company that doesn’t offer some form of tracking is well behind the times, but the tracking also needs to be accurate and reliable.
+For tracking services, DHL, FedEx and StarTrack Couriers topped the category with five stars, with Fastway, Toll and Australia Post each rated four stars, while Couriers Please and TNT were rated three stars.

-Canstar Blue commissioned Colmar Brunton to survey 800 small business owners or decision makers (i.e. the main decision maker for a small business) across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have used a courier for work purposes in the last year – in this case, 672 people.
+Canstar Blue commissioned Colmar Brunton to survey 1,600 Australian small business owners or decision makers (i.e. the main decision maker for the small business) across a range of categories to measure and track customer satisfaction.s.
+The outcomes reported are the results from customers within the survey group who have used a courier for work purposes in the past year – in this case, 882 small business owners/decision makers.

 Batteries - April 20th